 What are the Best Skincare Products to Use with LED Light Therapy?

-More and more people are discovering the benefits of LED light therapy for skincare, LED light therapy devices can be FSA eligible, FDA cleared and have proven science behind why they work.
+More and more people are discovering the benefits of LED light therapy for skincare.
+LED light therapy devices can be FSA eligible and FDA-cleared, and there is proven science behind why they work.
 Blue light therapy is primarily used to treat acne and prevent scars, while red and infrared light therapy offers benefits like wrinkle reduction and an overall younger appearance.
-But can you use light therapy and skincare products together?
+But can you use light therapy alongside your favorite skincare products?

 LED Light Therapy for Skincare

 First, it’s helpful to understand the basics of how light therapy affects the skin at and below its surface.

 Blue light therapy works primarily by targeting bacteria without harming the surrounding skin, which is how it treats and reduces breakouts.

 Red and infrared light, at the other end of the visible spectrum, boosts cell regeneration to speed up healing and promote anti-aging effects.
 It causes the skin and tissue just underneath to grow more quickly, replacing dead skin cells and filling in gaps that cause wrinkles, reducing their appearance and other signs of aging.
 Red and infrared light can also reduce inflammation.

 Knowing the differences in how LED lights work and which devices fit your lifestyle can help you achieve the results you want.

 How Do Different Skincare Products React to Light Therapy Devices?

 The reactions skincare products have to LED lights vary based on their chemical formulas and the type of device you’re using.
 You’ll find plenty of light therapy for skincare that works well with serums, creams, massagers, and tools.
 Make sure to review the best practices for applying your preferred beauty products before, during, or after light therapy.